zemfrog/zemfrog/README.rst

 --------

 * Solid application structure.
-* Automation creates APIs based on tables in the database.
-* Automation creates schema models for your ORM.
+* Automatically generate REST API.
 * Built-in JWT authentication.
 * Integrated with flask-apispec for building API documentation.
-* Easy to add your commands.
-* Easy to add extensions.
-* Easy to add task queue to celery.
+* Integrated with celery for background tasks.
+* And much more...

 Credits